quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the Retry service, so servers MAY send Retry packets in response to Initial packets that don't include a valid token.

-Both server and service must be synchronized to one another to prevent tokens being incorrectly marked as expired, though tight synchronization is unnecessary.
+Both server and service must have time synchronized with respect to one another to prevent tokens being incorrectly marked as expired, though tight synchronization is unnecessary.